Proactive eCommerce Monitoring: A Developer's Look at Webeyez

 Transparency matters.
 Webeyez is excellent for frontend and API-level monitoring, but it has limitations our team has learned to work around.

-• Bot traffic analysis: Webeyez doesn't provide consolidated bot activity views.
-For attack detection, we use separate security monitoring.
+- Bot traffic analysis: Webeyez doesn't provide consolidated views of bot activity.
+For attack detection, we use a separate security monitoring system.

 These aren't dealbreakers - they're scope boundaries.
 Webeyez does what it does well, and we use complementary tools for what it doesn't cover.